vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrasAraH/Notes.md

 [^83]:

-    The twelve superintending deities, one for each month, are called

-rudras and named Dakṣa, Canda, Hara, Caṇdī, Pramatha, Bhima,

-Manmatha, Sakuni, Sumati, Nanda, Gopālaka, and Pitāmahā.
+    The twelve superintending deities, one for each month, are called rudras and named Dakṣa, Canda, Hara, Caṇdī, Pramatha, Bhima, Manmatha, Sakuni, Sumati, Nanda, Gopālaka, and Pitāmahā.

 [^84]:

-    If the movement of the vital breath covers one digit, only represent

-ing a season (two months), then the sun's movement occupies only the span of three digits.
+    If the movement of the vital breath covers one digit, only representing a season (two months), then the sun's movement occupies only the span of three digits.
 As a result, the span of one year will be six digits and in one single movement of the outgoing and ingoing vital breaths twelve years can be conceived.

 234 NOTES